firepress-org/FirePress_Attila/README.md

 - **Code Injection** — We share snippets that improve the look of this theme via this [Git repo](https://github.com/firepress-org/Code-Injection-Ghost).
 It’s an easy way to customize this theme.
 This allows you to override pretty much any styles you want to change.
 - **Curated** — This theme was carefully selected out of hundreds of Ghost themes.
 See more of them in our [Ghost-Theme-Curated-Collection ](https://github.com/firepress-org/Ghost-Theme-Curated-Collection/tree/master/01_go) repo, or [by tags on Github](https://github.com/topics/firepress-ghost-theme).

-⚠️ Warning: There is a CSS conflict with the custom buttons and the grid.
+⚠️ Warning: There is a CSS conflict with the Grid.

 <br>